In short:

 Research and cross-check

-The most important element of your answer is whether it’s correct (or gives good advice).
-The best way to make sure your answer is right, or that it gives the best advice, is to do research.
+The most important element of a good answer is that it's correct (or gives good advice).
+The best way to make sure your answer achieves this is to do research.

 You can also do your own tests in-game.
 If you do this, make sure to include the process you followed, so others can sanity-check or reproduce if they wish.

-For strategy advice, it’s good to get a full perspective before making recommendations.
-Especially for competitive Pokémon, there are usage stats (example) and discussion boards (example) you can use to see what other people are doing.
-Even if you don’t agree with what you read, it’s good to acknowledge it, so people reading your answer get the bigger picture.
+For strategy advice, get a full perspective before making recommendations.
+Especially for competitive Pokémon, there are usage stats (example) and discussion boards (example) you can use to see what the best players are doing.
+Your advice should tend toward what the best players are doing, unless you yourself are extremely knowledgeable and experienced.

 Make sure you directly link back to the pages where you found your information, especially if you quote content from it.
-More detail on referencing is below.
+We speak about this more below.

 Solve the underlying problem